CatGuyDM/Gaze/README.md

 Gaze finds SPPS (solid-phase peptide synthesis) impurities in LC-MS data.

-You give it a peptide sequence and an mzML file.
-It looks for common synthesis byproducts by matching the masses of the peaks in the spectrum against a list of predicted impurities, then shows how much of the signal is the real peptide versus impurities.
+Given a peptide sequence and an mzML file, it will look for common synthesis byproducts by matching the masses of the peaks in the spectrum against a list of predicted impurities, then show how much of the signal is the real peptide versus impurities.

 ## Process